tidymodels/probably/tests/testthat/_snaps/cal-validate.md

+# Logistic validation with data frame input

+    There are no saved prediction columns to collect.

 # Isotonic classification validation with `fit_resamples`

-    'truth' is automaticaly set when this type of object is used.

-# Isotonic regression validation with `fit_resamples`

     'truth' is automaticaly set when this type of object is used.